-After construction is complete, contracts are closed, and the project is completed or in Revenue Operations, or when a PMOC Task Order is complete, a Final Monitoring Report shall be submitted to FTA.
-While this report should be organized according to the outline for the Project Monitoring Reports, it should highlight in a broad way the most important events, issues, resolutions, actions taken, and actions pending during the project life, so the report is instructive to others.
-In addition, the Final Monitoring Report should describe the impacts of the project on the project sponsor's staff (administration, operations, and maintenance), should include lessons learned, and should provide a summary of the transit operations/overall system performance.
+After construction is complete, contracts are closed, and the project is completed or in Revenue Operations, or when a PMOC task order is complete, a Final Monitoring Report shall be submitted to FTA.
+While this report should be organized according to the outline for the project monitoring reports, it should highlight, in a broad way, the most important events, issues, resolutions, actions taken, and actions pending during the project life, so the report is instructive to others.
+In addition, the Final Monitoring Report should describe the impacts of the project on the project sponsor's staff (administration, operations, and maintenance), should include lessons learned and should provide a summary of the transit operations/overall system performance.

-9.0 REPORT, PRESENTATION, RECONCILIATION
+9.0 REPORTS, PAPERS, PRESENTATIONS

-The PMOC shall provide the FTA with written reports of its observations/findings, analyses, recommendations, professional opinions, and a description of the review activities undertaken.
+The PMOC shall provide FTA with written reports of their observations/findings, analyses, recommendations, professional opinions, and a description of the review activities undertaken.
 Reports shall follow the requirements of OP 01, as well as the formatting requirements outlined in this OP.